Ultratight confinement of atoms in a Rydberg empowered optical lattice: Introduction

+Previous related work, such as Refs. \cite{Wan18, Tsu20}, explored creating lattices of sub-wavelength repulsive barriers using a non-interaction-based dark-state model.
+The dark state model could not generate attractive potentials and only forms box-type potentials, not applicable for tight confinement of atoms.
+In contrast, the present work leverages Rydberg interactions to create a lattice of ultra-tight trapping potentials at the positions of interaction-induced resonances.
+Additionally, the Rydberg interaction facilitates a phononic bus, with potential applications in quantum information processing.

-The recent advances in optical control of Rydberg atoms have opened a wide range of applications in quantum technology \cite{Saf10,Kha20,Kha19,Kha15,Kha17,KazRev,Khaz22AllOptic}.
-The required dipolar interaction in this proposal is formed by dressing of ground-state atoms with the highly excited Rydberg state \cite{Zei16,Hin23,Eck23,Kha16,Kha18,San00,Hon10} in an in-resonance scheme \cite{Gau16,Kha21}.
-Rydberg dressing of a BEC with homogeneous laser lights could form triangular and quasi-ordered droplet crystals \cite{Hen12,Kha21}.
+The recent advances in optical control of Rydberg atoms have opened a wide range of applications in quantum technology \cite{Saf10,Kha20,Kha19,Kha15,Khaz22AllOptic,Kha17,KazRev}.
+The required dipolar interaction in this proposal is formed by dressing ground-state atoms with the highly excited Rydberg state \cite{Zei16,Hin23,Eck23,Kha16,Kha18,Khazal24,San00,Hon10} in a resonant driving scheme \cite{Gau16,Kha21}.
+Rydberg dressing of a BEC with homogeneous laser lights could form triangular and quasi-ordered droplet crystals \cite{Kha21,Hen12,Shi21,Shi20,ZShi21,Shi23,ZShi23,ZeyShi23,Shi22,Shi24,ZShi24,ZeyShi24}.
 However, this periodic structure would not be fixed in space.
-In contrast, in this proposal the spatial pattern of the driving field and intensity dependence of the potential would spatially pin the lattice sites to the nodes of standing wave.
+In contrast, in this proposal, the spatial pattern of the driving field and intensity dependence of the potential would spatially pin the lattice sites to the nodes of the standing wave.
 Therefore, the lattice structure would be fixed in the space.
-This feature is required for addressing individual sites in atomic processors.
+This feature is required to address individual sites in atomic processors.